|

 This gives software developers a chance to start writing code for the new

 hardware without needing to wait for it to be ready.
-One good example is

-the OpCode expansion module.
+the OpCode SGM expansion module.

 Daniel has his roots in the MSX scene and has been programming for MSX